YellowJacketLinux/yjl-sysusers/README.md

 * The Group ID 23 (formerly associated with `systemd-journal`) is now associated with the `plocate` group.
 Note there is no `plocate` user.

+* The `mail` Group has been moved to Group ID 30 (formerly unused) so that it does not share the same ID as the `sendmail` user.
+The `sendmail` Group has been defined with Group ID 34 to match the `sendmail` user.
+This user and and group may be removed in the future, along with the `smmsp` user and group.

 * The UID/GID combination of 40/40 has been changed from `mysql` to `mariadb` but *I might* revert that when I package MariaDB.